drillprop/pomodoro/readme.md

 # Pomodoro

-Configurable pomodoro app written in React with Typescript.
+**Progressive Web Application** written in React with Typescript.

 ## Motivation

-The application is created to fight with procrastination using **_pomodoro technique_**.
-You can read about it [here](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+The pomodoro application is created to fight with procrastination using **_pomodoro technique_**.
+If you don't know what is it and how it works, you can read about [this technique here](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ## Description